 In Canada, the Fraser Institute ranks schools, often finding favour with private schools, although it does highly rank some public schools.
 In the USA, the situation is similar: there are good public schools but many of the best overall schools are privately funded.
 A study by Harvard University found that private school students averaged higher than their public school counterparts in standardized tests in 11 of 12 comparisons of students.

 As a parent, you need to decide for yourself.
 Visit schools and see what the schools and teachers are like.
-We think the option of private school makes all schools better and gives parents alternatives they may certainly want to pursue in finding the right education for their children.
+We think the option of private school is a good one and gives parents alternatives they may want to pursue in finding the right education for their children.